Sequential stochastic blackbox optimization with zeroth-order gradient estimators: Introduction

-Although the first two properties of the smoothed functional are exploited by ZO methods, the last property has not been utilized since the work in \cite{styblinski1990experiments}.
+Although the two first properties of the smoothed functional are exploited by ZO methods, the last property has not been utilized since the work in \cite{styblinski1990experiments}.
 This may be because the convexification phenomenon becomes insignificant when dealing with high-dimensional problems \footnote{Note that a blackbox optimization problem with dimensions ranging from $100$ to $1000$ may be considered large, while problems with $n \geq 10000$ may be considered very large.}.
 However, for problems of relatively small size ($n \simeq 10$), this property can be useful.
-In the work in \cite{styblinski1990experiments}, the authors use an iterative algorithm to minimize the sequence of subproblems
+The authors of ~\cite{styblinski1990experiments} use an iterative algorithm to minimize the sequence of subproblems

 where $\beta^i$ belongs to a finite prescaled sequence of scalars.
-This approach is limited because the sequence $\beta^i$ does not necessarily converge to $0$ and the number of iterations to pass from subproblem $i$ to $i+1$ is arbitrarily fixed and a priori.
+This approach is limited because the sequence $\beta^i$ does not necessarily converge to $0$ and the number of iterations to go from subproblem $i$ to $i+1$ is arbitrarily fixed a priori.
 Furthermore, neither a convergence proof nor a convergence rate are provided for the algorithm.
 Finally, although promising, numerical results are only presented for analytical test problems.
-These shortcomings motivated the research presented here.
+These shortcomings motivate the research presented here.